skellis46/slipbox/artistic research and ecosystems.md

 # edit bin

+Such a situation is far from common, and it is where post hoc framing is best replaced by research questions and articulations that are as in direct dialogue as possible with the nature of the practice itself.
+That is,

+But, it's a useful enough simplification, not least because large percentage (what percentage?) of practice research ends up as artworks.

+But what of those situations in which an artwork is not made after a long (or short) period of artistic practice?

+This bifurcation is both pragamatic and epistemic.
+It is pragmatic in how it recognises the different audiences for artistic work and artistic-work-framed-as-practice-research.
+It is epistemic in how the two paths distinctly confront the nature of coming-to-know.

+- note how [[object, process and context in practice-research]], [[art practice and artistic research]] (see "unfolds") and [[borgdorff - debate on research in the arts]] might be useful.

+and that it is "fruitful"[@borgdorff-2006-debate p.8] in practice research to distinguish between object, process and context, in which _object_ is the work of art, _process_ is the making of art, and _context_ is the art world.

+is post-hoc different from reflective (or refractive if you want to go there).
+Old story that one -- e.g. Eisner?
+Or who was the education person?
+Schon! (reflective practitioner) I think it is distinct from merely reflecting on the work.

+> and that he'd forgotten the slow doing by which [Mette Edvardsen] had arrived – a slow doing she describes as being 'the dust that accumulates through the working'.

+use the word "pure" for ab ovo?
+That in reality dealing with huge range of diverse ad hoc processes (artistic methods) with as many distinct practices (which might be able to be broadly categorised in an unhelpful way)

+> Chrysa Parkinson, whose work has focused particularly on practice, read what I'd written and wrote in the margin that she agreed practice is not an art object, but that nevertheless you art when you practice.
+She said, 'It's something about how the materials you practise with start to teach you.
+It's not just you digging, it's the soil getting dug.
+It's the trowel or shovel talking back to your hand.
+Smell of the soil.
+Maybe the soil is urgent.
+You do the allotment every day because otherwise something will die, or not grow, or grow too much.'[@burrows-2022-writing p.24]

+> Consequently, guiding intuitions and chance inspirations are just as important for the motivation and dynamism of research as methodological prescriptions and discursive justifications.[@borgdorff-2012-conflict p.162]

 The first is the glaring and quite possibly faulty assumption that by describing "work that was created with other agendas or purposes in mind"[@noauthor-2022-overview p.193] the REF panel was referring to art made as art that was then retrofitted as practice research, and that such retrofitting _should not_ happen.

 Such a methodological necessity would imply that one of the roles of REF panel D is to act as arbiters of the quality of retrofitting in practice research.